 New Hampshire women take for granted that they can vote.
 Many believe that with the passage of the federal suffrage amendment in 1919 New Hampshire women were automatically given complete voting rights.
 It is not so.
 Constitutionally women did not have full rights in New Hampshire until Carmita Murphy proposed they should in 1956, and it was placed on a state ballot and approved (by vote) in 1958.

 I came across an interesting story published in several newspapers on the same date of 19 March 1958.
 “Mrs. Carmita A. Murphy of Dover ran a one-woman suffrage campaign as a delegate to a 1956 constitutional convention to have the word ‘male’ deleted from those sections of the constitution.
 She won.
 A proposed constitutional change will appear on the state ballots in November.
 When New Hampshire ratified the 19th Amendment in 1919, the Legislature ordered the word “male” deleted from the state voting restriction laws.
-The change was never made in the state constitution.”
+The change had never made in the state constitution.”

 It may seem like a moot point to some, but not to me.
 Certainly New Hampshire women had been voting in elections starting in 1919, but constitutionally the wording stated they could not vote for senators.
 There were attempts to change or remove the word “male” several times–in 1889 (when it was tabled at the convention) and in 1903 when the proposal made it to the voters, but failed.
 The Women’s Almanac states that “in 1915 NH women sent 400 valentines to the state’s uncommonly larger legislature, along with tickets to a feminist movie.
 They filed bills for various forms of suffrage in each biannual session between 1905 and 1917.”